kj-kwak/kj-kwak.github.io/index.md

 </div>

 ## Bio
 Currently, Head of Center for Threat Research and Intelligence, Talon at S2W.
 Formerly Threat Researcher at Computer Emergency Analysis Team of Government-backed company FSI (Financial Security Institute in South Korea).
-Analyzing malware and potential threats against the Korea Financial Industry.
+I am analyzing malware and potential threats against the Korea Financial Industry.
 I am a member of the National Police Agency Cyber-crime Advisory Committee and the main author of the threat intelligence report "Campaign Rifle: Andariel, the Maiden of Anguish" published by FSI in 2017 and presented at many international conferences including Blackhat Europe&Asia, PACSEC, HITCON, Hackcon, Kaspersky SAS, Etc.

 ## Currently